-Where a student refuses to speak to a member of staff and, for example, walks off or refuses to discuss conduct, the member of staff should inform their Head of Department or Faculty (HoD/F), for department corridor issues or Head of Year (HoY) for all other issues, who will follow up the initial refusal.
+Where a student refuses to speak to a member of staff and, for example, walks off or refuses to discuss conduct, the member of staff should log an Unacceptable break/lunchtime behaviour on Class Charts (Pastoral folder in the negative area) and inform their Head of Department or Faculty (HoS/F), for department corridor issues or Head of Year (HoY) for all other issues, who will follow up the initial refusal.

-Where possible, HoD/F will support colleagues with a paired discussion, involving the student, at an appropriate time.
-If on the yard, or where HoD/F has found discussion with the student challenging, HoY will intervene to support.
+Where possible, HoS/F will support colleagues with a paired discussion, involving the student, at an appropriate time.
+If on the yard, or where HoS/F has found discussion with the student challenging, HoY will intervene to support.

-Where a student is outwardly defiant, HoY may contact parents/carers and seek agreement for improved behaviour and/or a pastoral detention, logging a summary of the discussion and targets for improvements on SIMS > Initiatives > Box 8 > Communication with Home Pastoral.
+Where a student is outwardly defiant, HoY may contact Parents/Carers and seek agreement for improved behaviour and/or a pastoral detention, logging the call on Class Charts under Parental Contact Made and a summary of the discussion and targets for improvements on SIMS > Initiatives > Box 8 > Communication with Home Pastoral.

 Where there is a pattern of poor behaviour, a longer leadership detention may be sought.
-Parents/carers may be brought in for a meeting, or in persistent cases, isolation, suspension or exclusion may be appropriate.
+Parents/Carers may be brought in for a meeting, or in persistent cases, isolation, suspension or exclusion may be appropriate.
 HoY or Lead Practitioner (LP) will refer to behaviour data to support actions.